telerik/kendo-ui-core/docs/web/autocomplete/overview.md

     });

 > **Important**
-> The widget will copy any styles and CSS classes from the input element to the wrapper element.
+> The widget copies any styles and CSS classes from the input element to the wrapper element.

     <input id="autoComplete" class="myClass" />